-Laura DeCoste was named interim chief communications officer in September 2019.
+Laura DeCoste was appointed chief communications officer at Harvard Medical School in April 2021.
 In this role, she leads the HMS Office of Communications and External Relations in its work to advance the School’s mission to alleviate suffering and improve health and well-being for all.

-Before coming to HMS, Laura led communications and marketing teams as executive director of advancement communications and marketing at Boston College and as director of development marketing at Dana-Farber Cancer Institute and the Jimmy Fund.
-Earlier in her career, Laura worked in communications and marketing at Ernst & Young, Pine Street Inn, and the Boston council of the Girl Scouts.
+Before coming to HMS, DeCoste led communications and marketing teams as executive director of advancement communications and marketing at Boston College and as director of development marketing at Dana-Farber Cancer Institute and the Jimmy Fund.
+Earlier in her career, DeCoste worked in communications and marketing at Ernst & Young, Pine Street Inn, and the Boston council of the Girl Scouts.

 A Cleveland, Ohio, area native, DeCoste graduated from Muskingum University, where she double majored in English and speech communications.
 She subsequently relocated to Boston and earned her master’s degree in journalism from Northeastern University.